emiliodallatorre/code_field/README.md

 ![Structure](https://raw.githubusercontent.com/emiliodallatorre/input_code_field/master/doc/code_item.png)

-For total visual control use **builder** to build whole input widget. `InputCodeField` and `InputCodeControl` still handles all input logic and keyboard actions.
+For total visual control, use the `builder` callback to build the entire input widget. `InputCodeField` and `InputCodeControl` will still handle all input logic and keyboard actions.

 ```dart
 InputCodeField(